 To you, your dog's urine simply stinks, but to your dog, it's a dossier of information he shares with other dogs.
-Dogs urinate inappropriately for many reasons, including marking, anxiety and medical issues.
-If you have a problem with a dog urinating on the furniture, be patient and work with your dog to teach him the proper time and place to let go.
+Dogs urinate inappropriately for many reasons, including marking, anxiety, and medical issues.
+If you have a problem with a dog peeing on furniture, be patient and work with your dog to teach him the proper time and place to let go.

 Urine marking is different from urinating.
 A dog who urine marks deposits small amounts in strategic spots to mark his territory for other dogs.
 In your dog's mind, your home, couch, rugs, yard are all his territory.
 If something changes or he detects the presence of another dog, he may feel the need to assert his authority.

 You might have noticed this if you share your house with more than one dog.
 One dog urinates and the other often urinates over the spot his dog pal just peed on.
 Other dogs mark in social situations, such as meeting new people or visiting other dogs, while others are anxiety markers, responding to stress, such as change or conflict.
 Intact dogs tend to urine mark more than neutered and spayed dogs.
 The scent of a dog in heat can prompt urine marking from male suitors.

 Not all urine problems come from marking behavior; there can be medical reasons for your pup's urinary missteps.
 A urinary tract infection will prompt your dog to pee small amounts of urine frequently, as well as lick his genitals more than normal.
 A dog with incontinence doesn't know his bladder is emptying as he snoozes next to you on the couch.